Dalal-12/Bootcamp-Project-1-Python/MyPythonproject/readme.md

 # Project Title

-borrowed management system
+Borrowing Books Management System

 ## Description

-it is a command-line project that connected with Database , the DB stored the available books in the library that allowed to borrowed. and users. the system has the following features:
+it is a command-line program connected to the Database, the DB stores the available books in the library that are allowed to be borrowed, and the user's information. the system has the following features:

 - Adding user to DB
-- Retrive the user information from the DB
+- Retrieve the user information from the DB
-- complete the borrowing process
+- complete the borrowing process if the conditions are matched.
-- Return the borrowe books
+- Return the borrowed books
-- print a report of Borrowed books
+- print a report on Borrowed books

-in this project I use tree libraries : sqlit3 - datetime - PrettyTables
+in this project, I use three libraries: sqlit3 - datetime - PrettyTables